 Today we turn our attention to coffee acidity.
 It’s often an important focus of coffee tasting guides, but what exactly does it mean?
-Whether you already know your stuff or you’re a coffee amateur on the road to enlightenment, it’s our hope that this guide will further develop your understanding and help you when it comes to choosing a new coffee to try out.
+Whether you already know your stuff or you’re a beginner on the road to enlightenment, it’s our hope that this guide will further develop your understanding and help you when it comes to choosing a new coffee to try out.

 I should start by pointing out that acidity in coffee isn’t necessarily a bad thing.
 In fact, much of the flavour we enjoy from coffee is closely linked to its acidic profile.
 Too much acidity in anything is unpleasant – think of the sour, tangy taste you might get from an apple that’s past its best.
 You’d experience something similar from a coffee that hasn’t been processed properly.